-Also called the Columbia River Highway, Hwy 30 leaves Portland to the north and follows the Columbia River around to Astoria, where it meets up with Highway 101.
+Also called the Columbia River Highway, Hwy 30 leaves Portland to the north and follows the Columbia River west to Astoria, where it meets up with Highway 101.

 Another route to the coast from Portland is to take Hwy 26 to Hwy 6.
 This route meets the coast south of Cannon Beach at Tillamook.

-Day 2: Northern Oregon Coast
+Day 2: North-Central Oregon Coast

 If you are up for a big hike (and didn’t do it the day before), stop at Neahkahnie Mountain to hike the trail to the summit.
 Otherwise, make your way leisurely down the coast through the towns of Manzanita and Rockaway Beach to Tillamook Bay.

-Three Capes Scenic Drive
+Day 2 Road Trip Oregon Coast Highlight: Three Capes Scenic Drive

-Wrap around Cape Meares to the Netarts Bay Shellfish Preserve along Whiskey Creek Road to Cape Lookout State Park.
-Make a stop here to hike the length of the Cape Lookout Trail, which features a lush forest lining the top of the Oregon Coast cliffs.
+Make this one of your Oregon Coast stops and hike the length of the Cape Lookout Trail.
+The hike features a lush forest lining the top of the Oregon Coast cliffs.
 The often-muddy trail leads to spectacular viewpoints – and, in our opinion, is an Oregon Coast road trip must-see!

 Pacific City: An Oregon Road Trip Destination

-Highlights of the town are the gigantic haystack (named Chief Kiawanda Rock), a 240-foot sand dune on Cape Kiwanda and a local beachfront brewery.
+Highlights of the town are the gigantic haystack rock (named Chief Kiwanda Rock), a 240-foot sand dune on Cape Kiwanda and the local beachfront brewery.